 Sexual Dysfunction

 Sexuality and intimacy play an important role in the quality of life for nearly everyone, including those with a chronic illness such as multiple sclerosis (MS).
-In MS, sexual dysfunction may be one of the less talked-about symptoms of the disease.
+In multiple sclerosis, sexual dysfunction may be one of the less talked-about symptoms of the disease.
 Recognizing and understanding this symptom is important to adequately address the different issues that may be involved.

-The first step to managing sexual dysfunction is to recognize and discuss it with your partner and MS team or a sexual counselor.
+The first step to managing sexual dysfunction is to recognize and discuss it with your partner and multiple sclerosis team or a sexual counselor.
 Other important steps are to review medications for side effects and to make various lifestyle changes, such as timing medications, avoiding certain drinks and foods, conserving energy, and doing specific exercises.
 Treatment options can include medications as well as counseling through a sex therapist and other members of your healthcare team.

 Introduction